captionpoint/captionpoint-plays/THE-ROOMMATE.md

 ---
 ---
 template: title
-THE ROOMATE
+THE ROOMMATE

+.smaller[
   by Jen Silverman
+]
 ---
+---
+template: music
+---
+template: noise
+door slam
+---
+template: noise
+birds chirping
+---
+template: noise
+wind chimes
+---
 ## SHARON:
 And this is the kitchen.
 ---
-It's got a dishwasher.
+It’s got a dishwasher.
 ---
-I'm a big cook,
+I’m a big cook,
 ---
 I love to cook.
 ---